 You've come to the right place.
 You can breathe easy and relax and get your information!

 My suggestion here is to include three to four sentences that briefly, but precisely, explain what you offer.
 With a link underneath if you want to know more.
 That's what the internet is for - to get more information with a click.

-This is where I often get the most pushback.
-Don't you first have to get people emotionally involved so that they stay.
-Like, "We'll put a huge picture on the homepage and then let the news roll in via a slider.
-Then the visitors will see what a great global company we are."
+This is where I often get the most headwind: You first have to get people emotionally involved so that they stay.
+It's like, "We'll put a huge picture on the homepage and then let the news roll in via a slider.
+So that they can see what a great global company we are.

-Let's clear up something about the big sliders: they don't work.
-Many people have written enough about this already.
-The site Should I use a carousel? is a good start.
-Also the statement "this is important, we'll put it in the sidebar!" is no longer valid.
-Because sidebars are simply not up to date - and don't fit well with responsive web design.
+About the big sliders: they don't work.
+Many have already written about this.
+The website Should I use a carousel? is a good start.
+The statement "that's important, we'll put it in the sidebar!" is unfortunately no longer possible, because the sidebar is simply no longer up-to-date - and is not compatible with responsive web design.

 I give a resounding "yes" to addressing the target group on an emotional level.
-This not only binds your customers on a factual level, it also appeals to the brain in a completely different way.
-In my opinion, however, the first message should still be "what do you actually do?".
-So how can we bring in emotions at this level too?
+This not only engages your customers on a factual level, it also appeals to the brain in a completely different way.
+In my opinion, however, the first message should still be: "What do you actually do?
+How can the emotional level be added?